 - A high proficiency of the language of the country they’re seeking employment in

-While it’s not a necessity, relevant language experience or an add-on certification in education or training.
+While it’s not a necessity, relevant language experience or an add-on certification in education or training can help to pursue such a career with languages.

 Other language jobs to consider

-The industry is one of the biggest employers of people able to speak multiple languages and often provides an opportunity to travel regularly.
+The industry is one of the biggest employers of jobs for multilingual speakers and often provides an opportunity to travel regularly.
 If you’re looking for a role where no day is the same this is certainly a career route to explore.

 And while the tourism and hospitality industries may be facing a tough time at the moment due to the Covid-19 related travel restrictions that are in place across the globe, once some normality returns language experts will find their skills in high demand.